 Exercise 4: “Introduction to mtDNA analysis”

-1.
+1. Look at Figure S2.1 in the Haak et al. (2015) supplement (p.
+7).
+Can you interpret the PCA?
+Do the Bronze Age Kurgan samples from the steppe, Siberia and Catacomb culture cluster with hunter-gatherer samples from eastern Europe and northern Europe more than other Neolithic cultures, such as Middle Neolithic Baalberge group?
+Determine which IDs are associated with which of the above cultures to help.

+2. Take the Alberstedt_LN individual (see IND file).
+In Table S2.1, look for this individual.
+Write the haplogroup, list how many SNPs do not match the RSRS.
+Explain how the notation works.

+3. What can you learn about a population from uniparental markers and what can’t you learn about a population?
+List at least one each.

-The homework exercise is to reproduce the PCA (on page 7 of Haak et al. 2015 supplement) using the Table S2.2 (page 19).
+4. ADVANCED: This homework exercise is to reproduce the PCA (on page 7 of Haak et al. 2015 supplement) using the Table S2.2 (page 19).
 This is exciting!
 You will see how easy it is to produce a plot on a paper from Nature!

 To complete this exercise, we will need to use R. The server has access to R, but currently only on the Terminal.
 (If we get access to it on jupyter notebook, we will let you know!).
 If you prefer to do this on a GUI on your computer, please install R.